Sweden and Iran exchange prisoners in breakthrough deal

 Sweden freed former Iranian official Hamid Noury, who had been convicted for his part in a mass execution of political prisoners in Iran in 1988.
 Iran's official IRNA news agency published footage of Noury arriving at Tehran's Mehrabad airport where he was welcomed by his family on a red carpet.

+Swedish Prime Minister Ulf Kristersson said the pair were in good condition given the circumstances and had been reunited with their families.

-"Iran used them both as pawns in a cynical negotiations game with the purpose of getting the Iranian citizen Hamid Noury released from prison in Sweden.
-He is convicted of serious crimes committed in Iran in the 1980s," Kristersson said.
+"Iran used them both as pawns in a cynical negotiation game with the purpose of getting the Iranian citizen Hamid Noury released from prison in Sweden.
+He is convicted of serious crimes committed in Iran in the 1980s," Kristersson said in a statement.

 "As prime minister I have a special responsibility for Swedish citizens' safety.
 The government has therefore worked intensively on the issue, together with the Swedish security services which have negotiated with Iran."